Atari Video Cube

-Atari Video Cube is a puzzle video game developed by GCC for the Atari 2600 and published by Atari, Inc. in 1982.
-Atari Video Cube was sold exclusively through the Atari Club, run by Atari, Inc. Originally an unlicensed interpretation of the Rubik's Cube toy, Atari rereleased the game in 1984 as Rubik's Cube.
+Atari Video Cube is a 1983 puzzle video game developed and published by Atari, Inc. for the Atari 2600.
+It was sold exclusively through the Atari Club, run by Atari itself.
+It was later re-released as Rubik's Cube.

 Gameplay

-The game implements a Pocket Cube, Rubik's Cube, and Rubik's Revenge.
+The game implements a Pocket Cube, Rubik's Cube and Rubik's Revenge.
 The player takes control of "Hubie the Cube Master" as he tries to solve a scrambled "Video Cube".
 Hubie's method for solving the cube is to pick up the colored segments one-by-one and place them in their correct spaces.
-Picking up a square, however, limits Hubie's movements; He cannot move onto a square that matches the color of the one he is carrying.
+Picking up a square, however, limits Hubie's movements; he cannot move onto a square that matches the color of the one he is carrying.

 The game manual encourages players to try and solve the cube in as few moves as possible, with their total number of moves being counted at the bottom of the screen.
 Atari Video Cube has several game modes that alter the difficulty of the game, such as square count and color range.

+Development

+Atari Video Cube was developed by Doug Macrae, one of the founders of General Computer Corporation.
+Following legal disputes with Atari, Inc., the company hired him to create games.
+He was told Atari would pay them $50,000 a month for two years to develop games, with no stipulation of how many games were to be developed.
+This led to GCC making arcade games Food Fight (1982) and Quantum (1982) for Atari.